manetu/policyengine/docs/docs/concepts/audit.md

 The AccessRecord stream solves these challenges by providing a consistent, structured record of every decision.

+### Enabling the Principle of Least Privilege

+The PolicyEngine's comprehensive audit capabilities are what make the **Principle of Least Privilege** practical at scale.
+Traditional systems often fail at least privilege because it's too difficult to know what access is actually needed—so administrators grant broad permissions "just in case."

+With AccessRecords, you can take a different approach:

+1. **Start with strict policies** that grant minimal access
+2. **Observe denials** to understand what access is actually being requested
+3. **Identify patterns** that reveal legitimate access needs
+4. **Refine policies incrementally** with confidence, knowing exactly what will change

+This transforms access control from guesswork into an evidence-based practice.
+See [Iterative Policy Refinement](#iterative-policy-refinement) for a detailed workflow.

 ## The AccessRecord

 Just as [PORC](/concepts/porc) normalizes authorization **inputs**, the AccessRecord normalizes authorization **outputs**.
 This symmetry allows you to reason about access control decisions consistently, regardless of where they originated in your system.